 In order to generate the sediment thickness, we need at least an interpretation of the sediment base, and the seabed surface.
 Geocap can also use more interpreted horizons if you provide them.
-You will then need to add velocities to these velocities as well.
+You will then need to add velocities to these horizons as well.
 The interval velocity used at a horizon should be the interval velocity in the interval between the horizon and the horizon above.

 - 1. Locate the folder 3.
 Sediment Data / Velocities / Velocity Profiles - 2.
 Right click the folder and select the command Generate Velocity Profile - 3.
 Browse in the Seismic line, and the interpretation folder in the Input data group box. - 4.
 Select Use interval velocities from: table - 5.
-Type in horizon name Seabed Surface and Interval velocity 1500, and click add - 6.
-Type in horizon name Sediment Base and the interval velocity 2100, and click add
+Select the horizon name Seafloor, type in the Interval velocity 1500, and click add - 6.
+Select the horizon name Sediment Base, type in the interval velocity 2100, and click add

-It is important that the horizon names match exactly the names you used when interpreting the seismic lines.
 The velocities are the interval velocity to use in the interval above the specified horizon.
 In this case we use 1500 meter/second for the velocity in water, and 2100 meter/second for the interval velocity in the sediments.
 It is also possible to use a velocity function.
 This is however not covered in this exercise.